EWaterman/EWaterman.github.io/_posts/Ch9/0009-07-01-aesthetics.md

 The important take away here is to **make sure you know which weight type(s) your printer references**.
 85 lb text stock is NOT the same as 85 lb cover stock and definitely not the same as 85 pt.

 [Here’s a table](http://www.paper-paper.com/weight.html) to help you understand the differences.
 The columns you should care about are offset text and point (and cover if your printer measures that way).
-You can compare them to their equivalent thickness in millimeters as well if you’d like.
+You can compare them to their equivalent thickness in millimetres as well if you’d like.

 For your sanity, all the page weights I’ll be referencing from now on are either text weight (measured in lb) or point weight (measured in pt).
 Just ignore cover weight unless your printer uses it explicitly.